After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

       4. Edit settings.yml

           Compare your previous settings.yml file with the new one.
-If there are any changes (e.g. new variables added), you will need to edit the [[settings.yml| Configuring Settings]] and bring your previous info over.
+If there are any changes (e.g. new variables added), you will need to edit the [[settings.yml|First Time Install: Configuring Settings]] and bring your previous info over.

           Note: Resetting the git clone will not reset your config files (e.g. `/opt`); it will merely update the Cloudbox installer files located in `~/cloudbox`.